lowdefy/lowdefy-docs/tutorial/tutorial-add-blocks-content-2.md

 We also added two buttons, a smaller reset button and a larger submit button.
 We set a few more properties on the buttons to set their layout and apperance.

+>  If you would like to see how your config should look at this point, you can find it [here](tutorial-add-blocks-config).

 ### Up Next